signalwerk/talk.conversational-ai-intro/docs/slides.md

 - Trained on **massive text data**
 - Capable of **answering questions** and engaging in _conversations_

-> Potential applications include customer service, search, and content creation
+> ChatGPT offers responses on virtually «any» subject.

 --s--

 ## What is _GPT_?

-- Acronym for _«Generative Pre-trained Transformer 3»_ (GPT-3)
+- Acronym for _«Generative Pre-trained Transformer»_ (GPT-3 / GPT-4)

 > AI gibberish…